 In addition to campus laboratory facilities, nursing students are required to participate in clinical experiences in several health care agencies.
 The college does not provide transportation to off-campus facilities.

-THE NURSING EDUCATION PROGRAM IS CURRENT-LY UNDERGOING REVISION.
-PUBLISHED GUIDE-LINES AND REQUIREMENTS ARE SUBJECT TO CHANGE WITHOUT NOTICE.
-UPDATED INFORMA-TION WILL BE POSTED ON THE JEFFERSON STATE WEB SITE AS AVAILABLE.
+THE NURSING EDUCATION PROGRAM IS CURRENTLY UNDERGOING REVISION.
+PUBLISHED GUIDELINES AND REQUIREMENTS ARE SUBJECT TO CHANGE WITHOUT NOTICE.
+UPDATED INFORMATION WILL BE POSTED ON THE JEFFERSON STATE WEB SITE AS AVAILABLE.

 Students are admitted to the Nursing Education Program each term.
 Please contact the Nursing Advisors in Enrollment Services for information regarding application deadlines.
 Students should consult an advisor well ahead of the date they plan to apply for admission to the Nursing Program to allow time to meet admission requirements.
 Students who wish to major in nursing should first complete the application and admission procedures required by the college, take math and English placement tests, and then contact Enrollment Services for an appointment with a nursing advisor to develop a plan to meet admission requirements.

-Students are admitted based on their overall academic record, which should indicate continuous progress and a 2.50 grade point average on the last 24 hours of college credit attempted.
-Students are ranked for admission based on a formula using the ATI TEAS V test and the grades in selected college or high school courses.
+Students are admitted based on their overall academic record.
+A minimum of 2.5 GPA for nursing required academic core courses and minimum 2.0 cumulative GPA at current, native institution or cumulative 2.0 in institution from which student is transferring.
+Students are ranked for admission based on a formula using the ACT test and the grades in selected college or high school courses.
 Minimum admission standards for the Associate Degree Nursing Program include:

-- 1. Unconditional admission to the college - 2.
-Submit the "Application to the Nursing Program", which is available on-line, from the Nursing Department on the Jefferson and Shelby-Hoover Campus, and in Enrollment Services by the deadline. - Grade point average of 2.50 or above (4.00 scale) on the last 24 hours of college credit.
+- 1. Unconditional admission to the college - Submit the "Application to the Nursing Program", which is available on-line, from the Nursing Department on the Jefferson and Shelby-Hoover Campus, and in Enrollment Services by the deadline. - 3.
+Grade point average of 2.50 or above (4.00 scale).
+A minimum of 2.5 GPA cumulative high school GPA for students without prior college courses (GED will be used if applicable).
 Applicants are required to have all previously attended colleges submit official transcripts to Enrollment Services by the application deadline for each semester.
-Eligible students may request implementation of the college Academic Bankruptcy policy or the Health Related Programs Academic Forfeit Policy, Students should consult an advisor for more information regarding these policies.
+Eligible students may request implementation of the college Academic Bankruptcy policy or the Health-Related Programs Academic Forfeit Policy, Students should consult an advisor for more information regarding these policies. - 4.
 Eligibility for the following courses.

-Englointy for the following e

-MTH 100 3 hours

-BIO 201 4 hours

-ENG 101 3 hours
+MTH 100 3 hours BIO 201 4 hours ENG 101 3 hours